MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-alternate-data-flow.md

     select count(*) from	ECORESCATEGORY
     ```

-1. One technique to validate what you are looking at is to create a root dependent view to generate the view definition in SQL Server Management Studio and then verify that there is an Azure Data Lake file column named **r.filepath**.
-That will indicate that the view you are looking at is reading data from the Azure Data Lake storage.
+1. One technique to validate what you're looking at is to create a root dependent view to generate the view definition in SQL Server Management Studio and then verify that there's an Azure Data Lake file column named **r.filepath**, which will indicate that the view you're inspecting is reading data from Azure Data Lake storage.

 ## Additional resources